fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.15.

 Let us now continue extending the app created in exercise 9.14.
-First, add the type information and replace the variable <i>courseParts</i> with the one from the example below.
+First, add the type information and replace the variable *courseParts* with the one from the example below.

 ```js
 // new types